 The Department generally justifies the denial of ritalin to prisoners on the grounds that it is a drug of abuse.
 So is methadone.
 But offenders who are sent to prison while on methadone still get it – because opiate addicts on methadone are less likely to re-offend when they get out.
 In 2011, 89 prisoners were on methadone.
 It’s dispensed in a controlled environment under strict supervision – and there is absolutely no reason why ritalin could not be dispensed in the same manner.

-Inmates are also not allowed morphine based pain killers either – no matter how much pain they’re in.
-If a prisoner requires hospital treatment and morphine for pain relief, once they return to prison, all pain medication is taken off them except for Panadol.
-This is because the Department regards pain medication as a drug of abuse as well.
-It seems that whether you’ve been stabbed, had a broken leg, or a tooth removed, no matter how bad the pain is, Panadol is all you get.
+Inmates are also not generally allowed opiate based pain killers either – no matter how much pain they’re in.
+If a prisoner requires hospital treatment and is given morphine for pain relief, once they return to prison, the morphine will be terminated.
+This is because the Department regards opiates as drugs of abuse.
+So if a prisoner gets stabbed, has a broken leg, or a tooth removed, no matter how bad the pain is, probably all he will get is Panadol.

 Back to the ‘ritalin rules’.
 On February 12, 2012 the Herald on Sunday ran a story about Mr Wells and Mr Winklemann.
 Acting National health manager for the Corrections Department, Bronwyn Donaldson, was quoted as saying that “Ritalin was available for some prisoners.
 An alternative was given to inmates who are at risk of abusing the drug.”
 Really?
 In 2010, there were 560 teenagers in New Zealand prisons and over half have ADHD.
 In my work as an alcohol and drug counsellor, I have interviewed dozens of prisoners with this condition.
 Not one was on ritalin or any other medication.